The "HotStocks" List A free list is provided lower on this page.

 Whether the market is weak or strong, there are always opportunities for profit in the market.
-This subscription provides a list of stocks that have had a recent strong advance.
-Just because they have already had an advance does not mean that their advance is over.
-If any have just declined, they may simply be offering a better entry point.
-There are those who know how to take advantage of such situatons.
+This subscription provides a list of stocks that have had a recent very strong advance.
+They are what we call "Hot Stocks."
+Just because they have had an advance does not mean that their advance is over.
+Even If any have just declined a little, they may simply be offering a better entry point.
+There are those who know how to take advantage of such situations.

 Some traders simply hitch a ride and place tight stop losses in case of a pullback.
 Pullbacks should be expected.
 Therefore stop losses should be placed just beyond what is probable without breaking the stock's pattern.
 Letting a stock fall enough to break its pattern is not acceptable because "the pattern" is probably your primary reason for buying short-term positions in high-momentum stocks.